About Notre Dame Cathedral of Paris

 Finally, Notre Dame’s Treasury houses some of the relics of the Passion of Christ including the famous Crown of Thorns.

 Getting to Notre Dame Cathedral of Paris

-If you get down at Saint Michel metro station, go by the Seine river and turn to your right.
+If you get out at Saint Michel metro station, go to the Seine river and turn to your right.
 You will instantly see the Notre Dame from afar.
 The walk from this station is very pleasant.
-If you get down at Cité metro station, you will be closer and will only have to walk a few streets to reach the cathedral.
+If you get out at Cité metro station, you will be closer to the site and will only have to walk a few streets to reach the cathedral.